sharifbhuiyan/Election_Analysis/README.md

 | Diana DeGette      | 272,892        |   73.8% |
 | Raymon Anthony Doane | 11,606        |    3.1% |

 - Diana DeGette won the election.
-The number of votes that he received were 272,892 and percentage of the total votes was  73.8%.
+The number of received votes was 272,892 and percentage of the total votes was  73.8%.